yakkomajuri/yakkomajuri.github.io/pages/blog/coronallacs.md

 Day 4 was a day of rain.
 Sometimes a few drops with a cloudy sky, other times a full-on storm.
 We were wet all day.

-Not a lot of pictures were taken, we were all just focused on arriving.
-We had lunch inside an unmanned shelter (you will go past two or three each day - they're just stone houses you can use for shelter)
+We had lunch inside an unmanned shelter (you will go past two or three each day - they're just stone houses you can use for shelter), and not a lot of pictures were taken, we were all just focused on arriving.

 Particularly the final two hours of the trail were tough.
 We ascended to the shelter in pouring rain, not stopping a single time.
 The arrival selfie looked like this: